 Working cooperatively is key to the Freedom of Information Act.
-The Regional District works to assist with requests wherever possible under the authority of Bylaw No. 611 and Amendment Bylaw No. 1276 that manage compliance with Freedom of Information and Protection of Privacy legislation.
+The Regional District works to assist with requests wherever possible under the authority of Bylaw No. 1406 that manages compliance with Freedom of Information and Protection of Privacy legislation.
 However some requests must be processed through the Freedom of Information Officer, as designated by Provincial law.

-Click on this link to view Bylaw No. 611 and Amendment Bylaw No. 1276
+Click on this link to view Bylaw No. 1406

 There are a number of steps required in order to request information from the Regional District of Central Okanagan under the Freedom of Information Act: